-33A.R.
-Prest and R. Turvey, "Cost-Benefit Analysis: A Survey," Economic Journal, vol. 75, 1965, pp.683-735, 685.
+35A.R.
+Prest and R. Turvey, "Cost-Benefit Analysis: A Survey," Economic Journal, vol. 75, 1965, pp.883-735, 685.

 34Alan Williams, "Cost-Benefit Analysis: Bastard Science?
-And/Or Insidious Poison

-34Alan Williams, "Cost-Benefit Analysis: Bastard Science?
 And/Or Insidious Poison in the Body Politick?"
-Journal of Public Economics, vol. 1, no. 2, August 1972, pp. 199-226, 200.
+Journal of Public Economics, vol. 1, no. 2, August 1972, pp.199-226, 200.

-226, 200.
 35For a more complete treatment the reader is referred to The Principles of Practical Cost-Benefit Analysis by Robert Sugden and Alan Williams, Oxford, England: Oxford University Press, 1978.
-The last chapter is particularly relevant to the present dis-
+The last chapter is particularly relevant to the present discussion.

-Since CBA is used in relation to a decision problem-how to choose between two or more alternative courses of action or "social states"--it assumes a well-defined decisionmaker or group of decisionmakers.
+defined decisionmaker or group of decisionmakers.
 And since it is typically, though not exclusively, applied to public decisions involving the welfare of the community as a whole, the decisionmaker is supposed to act on behalf of the public interest.
 Leaving analytic technicalities aside (choice of a discount rate, treatment of uncertainty, estimation of consumers' and producers' surplus, distributional weights, and so on), the distinguishing features of CBA are explicitness and consistency.
 CBA is explicit in the sense that, in principle, all assumptions are clearly stated, evidence is presented, calculations and conclusions are reproducible.
-It is explicit also in the sense that it must clearly state not only the decisionmaker's objective function, but also the alternatives that have been examined and the constraints that have been used.
+It is explicit also in the sense that it must state clearly not only the decisionmaker's objective function, but also the alternatives that have been examined and the constraints that have been used.
 In short, the analyst attempts to translate into a well-defined decision problem what was initially, in many cases, only a problem situation-a feeling that things are not as they should be, but without a clear idea of how they might be put right.

 The second feature, consistency, is of crucial importance not only for CBA but for the entire prescriptive, or normative, approach to the analysis of decisions.
-We have already met the problem in our discussion of suboptimization: how does one make sure that lower-level decisions are consistent with higher-level ones?
-The answer given there-the "golden rule" of allocative efficiency-presupposed a centralized and fullyinformed decisionmaker, capable of estimating the marginal utilities of the available resources in all their possible uses.
+We have already met the problem in our discussion of suboptimization: how does one make sure that lower-level decisions are consistent with higherlevel ones?
+The answer given there-the "golden rule" of allocative efficiency-presupposed a centralized and fully-informed decisionmaker, capable of estimating the marginal utilities of the available resources in all their possible uses.
 Similarly, the utility-maximization rule of decision theory is a way of making sure that the decisionmaker's choice (under uncertainty) is consistent with his subjective estimates of the probability of different contingencies and with the utilities he attaches to various conditional outcomes.
-These meanings of concussion.

-sistency are all relevant to the practice of CBA, but in addition to the efficiency and logical aspects there is a political and ethical problem that no serious analyst can evade.
-To quote Sugden and Williams:36
+These meanings of consistency are all relevant to the practice of CBA, but in addition to the efficiency and logical aspects there is a political and ethical problem that no serious analyst can evade.
+To quote Sugden and Williams:38